For cPanel & WHM 11.48

 (Home >> Domains >> Subdomains)

+This interface allows you to create and manage subdomains for your cPanel account.
 A subdomain is a subsection of your website that exists as a subdirectory in your

 public_html (Document Root) directory.
 Subdomains use a prefix in conjunction with the domain name.
 For example, if the registered domain name is